DevAbout/dev-in-test-csharp/app/docs/guide/chapter-01/introduction-html.md

   </body>
 </html>
 ```
-Now we have a valid HTML 5 document.

 HTML 5 has the simplest DOCTYPE.
 If you are interested other DOCTYPE declarations you can read about them on [this W3C page](https://www.w3.org/QA/2002/04/valid-dtd-list.html).